eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * By default, Twitter allows people to find your account by searching for your email address or phone number.
 You may wish to turn this off.

 * Twitter has a "collections" feature, which lets you put any public tweets you like (even other people's) in a group for other people to look over.
-However, no official client lets you _create_ one; you have to do it via the API or TweetDeck.
-Collections aren't listed anywhere (you have to link to them directly), and you can't control the order of the tweets (they're always reverse chronological).
+However, no primary client lets you _create_ one; you have to do it via the API, the second-party client [TweetDeck](https://tweetdeck.twitter.com/), the somewhat convoluted [Curator](https://curator.twitter.com/) that seems more aimed at news media and business, or a third-party client.
+Collections aren't listed anywhere public (you have to link to them directly) — the only place to see even a list of your own collections via primary means is the "Collection" tab when [creating a new widget on the web](https://twitter.com/settings/widgets/new).
+Tweets in a collection are by default shown in the order you _added_ them, newest first; the API allows reordering them, and Curator supports dragging to reorder, but TweetDeck doesn't support reordering at all.

 * Lists are a thing.
 I've never really used them.
 They don't support a lot of the features the regular timeline does; for example, threaded tweets aren't shown together, and lists don't provide access to locked accounts.
 You can create a private list and add people to it to follow them without their knowledge, though.